kuyeseraAi/kai/projects.markdown

 ### Inspire PEACH

-This project proposes to develop the key elements of a coordinated Pan-African COVID-19 data ecosystem using [OHDSI/OMOP] [OHDSI].
+This project proposes to develop the key elements of a coordinated Pan-African COVID-19 data ecosystem using <a class="page-link" href="https://www.ohdsi.org" target="_blank">OHDSI/OMOP</a>.
 The aim is to build a robust suite of data standards and technologies, diverse data integration methodologies, using the power of AI and DS for analysis and oversight through a trusted governance and policy environment.

 <a class="page-link" href="hhttps://inspiredata.network/about" target="_blank">PEACH Project website</a>